wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru.md

 	  * Si usamos variables, el **gather_facts** es **necesario**

-	  * There are different ways to define variables: #flashcard
+	  * There are different ways to define variables:
 	  1. In the play header using **vars:**
 	  2. In the play header using an include with **vars_files:**
 	  3. Using the **set_fact** module in a play